Advertisers desert shock jock's show over Jacinda Ardern comments

 "Climate change is real, violence against women starts with words and the bloke has had too many chances," Koala wrote in a pointed reference to Jones's reactionary views.

-This morning, Treasurer Josh Frydenberg also weighed into the debate, but defended Mr Jones on ABC's News Breakfast.
+This morning, Treasurer Josh Frydenberg also weighed into the debate, but defended Jones on ABC's News Breakfast.

-When host Michael Rowland asked whether it was time for Mr Jones to be taken off the airwaves as a result of his "repeated violent language towards women, particularly women in power", Mr Frydenberg said: "Those comments were clearly inappropriate … but I do want to acknowledge Alan Jones is also a mainstay of our media."
+When host Michael Rowland asked whether it was time for Jones to be taken off the airwaves as a result of his "repeated violent language towards women, particularly women in power", Frydenberg said: "Those comments were clearly inappropriate … but I do want to acknowledge Alan Jones is also a mainstay of our media."

-Mr Frydenberg's failure to fully condemn Mr Jones angered many viewers.
+Frydenberg's failure to fully condemn Jones angered many viewers.

-This morning, Treasurer Josh Frydenberg also weighed into the debate, but defended Mr Jones on ABC's News Breakfast.
+This morning, Treasurer Josh Frydenberg also weighed into the debate, but defended Jones on ABC's News Breakfast.

-When host Michael Rowland asked whether it was time for Mr Jones to be taken off the airwaves as a result of his "repeated violent language towards women, particularly women in power", Mr Frydenberg said: "Those comments were clearly inappropriate … but I do want to acknowledge Alan Jones is also a mainstay of our media."
+When host Michael Rowland asked whether it was time for Jones to be taken off the airwaves as a result of his "repeated violent language towards women, particularly women in power", Frydenberg said: "Those comments were clearly inappropriate … but I do want to acknowledge Alan Jones is also a mainstay of our media."

-Mr Frydenberg's failure to fully condemn Mr Jones angered many viewers.
+Frydenberg's failure to fully condemn Jones angered many viewers.

-Mr Jones has previously sparked outrage by suggesting former prime minister Julia Gillard should be "put into a chaff bag and thrown into the sea'', and saying her recently-deceased father had "died of shame".
+Jones has previously sparked outrage by suggesting former prime minister Julia Gillard should be "put into a chaff bag and thrown into the sea'', and saying her recently-deceased father had "died of shame".

-In 2016, Mark Latham appeared on Mr Jones' show to criticise anti-violence campaigner Rosie Batty, and in 2017 Mr Jones published a tweet which many interpreted as a joke about the lynching of Sydney mayor Clover Moore.
+In 2016, Mark Latham appeared on Jones' show to criticise anti-violence campaigner Rosie Batty, and in 2017 Jones published a tweet which many interpreted as a joke about the lynching of Sydney mayor Clover Moore.

 Later that year, he also warned NSW Premier Gladys Berejiklian that her head was "in a noose" over a state government mining policy.

-Mr Jones has apologised over his comments, but they have prompted many members of the public to point out the commentator's previous track record of concerning and potentially violent comments about women.
+Jones has apologised over his comments, but they have prompted many members of the public to point out the commentator's previous track record of concerning and potentially violent comments about women.

-The backlash has caused a mass exodus of advertisers from Mr Jones' show, with household names such as ME Bank, Snooze, Bing Lee and Amart all pulling their ads as a result.
+The backlash has caused a mass exodus of advertisers from Jones' show, with household names such as ME Bank, Snooze, Bing Lee and Amart all pulling their ads as a result.

-Macquarie Media chairman Russell Tate has also publicly warned Mr Jones will be sacked if he makes similar comments in future.
+Macquarie Media chairman Russell Tate has also publicly warned Jones will be sacked if he makes similar comments in future.

 2GB is owned by Macquarie Media, which Nine had a majority stake it.